 Reviewer: Michael Keith

-Due to the uncertainty of the Index, and on a Rating Scale where 1: Very Poor, 10: Excellent.
-I have given this volume an 8.
+On a Rating Scale where 1: Very Poor, 10: Excellent, I have given this volume a 7.